MicrosoftDocs/Console-Docs/docs/creating-a-pseudoconsole-session.md

 ## Preparing for Creation of the Child Process

-The next phase is to prepare the [**STARTUPINFOEX**](https://docs.microsoft.com/en-us/windows/desktop/api/winbase/ns-winbase-_startupinfoexw) structure that will convey the PseudoConsole information while starting the child process.
+The next phase is to prepare the [**STARTUPINFOEX**](https://docs.microsoft.com/en-us/windows/desktop/api/winbase/ns-winbase-_startupinfoexw) structure that will convey the pseudoconsole information while starting the child process.

 This structure contains the ability to provide complex startup information including attributes for process and thread creation.